DaVikingMan/FalconXOS/SystemRequirements.md

 ---------------------------------------------------------------------------------

-Note : FalconXOS will now be tested on Arch Linux
-This should work on other distros also
+Note : FalconXOS will now be tested on Pop_os(which is based on Ubuntu) This should work on other distros also